UM-ESALMA/Chest-Cancer-Classification-Using-CNN/README.md

 - **End-to-End Machine Learning Workflow**: Covers data processing, training, evaluation, and deployment.
 - **Experiment Tracking**: Using MLflow to log and compare experiments.
 - **Data and Model Versioning**: Managed with DVC for reproducibility.
-- **CI/CD Deployment**: Automated deployment to AWS using GitHub Actions.
 - **Scalable Infrastructure**: Demonstrates cloud deployment principles.

 ---